pollfish/docs/api-documentation.md

 conversion between the survey CPA received and the conversion that was set up in the publisher dashboard.

 The header parameter called **remaining_completes** will return the value of the remaining completes for the survey.
-It is an optional header and it is return only for Pollfish surveys.
+This is an optional header and it is returned only for Pollfish surveys.

 Example: